suffolklibraries/sljekyll/about/case-studies/index.md

   title="I bring my grandchildren here" text="Growing up, it felt like the only way for the economically disadvantaged to get educated.
 You could get a book on history or politics… I bring my grandchildren here and we’ll all choose some books together.
 I will come in sometimes just to have a look and speak to the staff here.
 It’s a good place to come in and have a chat. – <cite>Dennis Stevens, Stowmarket Library customer</cite>"
 %}

+{%
+  include z-bar.html
+  src="case-studies/angie.jpg"
+  alt="Angie Lee Foster sat in a library." bg-color="bg-near-white" title="I can reserve as many as I want, free of charge" text="I have 3-4 eBooks on the go that I like to read and audio books for the car.
+I can reserve as many as I want, free of charge.”
+But Angie doesn’t just use the library service for books: “I’ve brought my daughter to the baby sessions.
+My younger daughter does the Summer Reading Challenge.
+I’ve even attended a knit and natter group.” – <cite>Angle Lee-Foster , Framlingham Library customer</cite>"
+%}